Assisted suicide in the United Kingdom: Attempts at reform

 There have been various attempts to introduce legislation to change the legal situation regarding physician-assisted suicide in the United Kingdom.

 In 1931 Dr C. Killick Millard, the President of the Society of Medical Officers of Health, proposed a Voluntary Euthanasia (Legislation) Bill for incurable invalids.
 In 1935, Lord Moynihan and Dr Killick Millard founded the British Voluntary Euthanasia Society (later known as EXIT and now as Dignity in Dying).
-The first attempt to reform the law in England was in 1936 by Lord Arthur Ponsonby and supported by the Euthanasia Society.
+The first attempt to reform the law in England was in 1936 by Lord Ponsonby of Shulbrede and supported by the Euthanasia Society.

 The British Voluntary Euthanasia Society produced A Guide To Self Deliverance giving guidelines on how a person should commit suicide.
 The UK Attorney General moved to prevent publication, on the grounds that the book violated the Suicide Act 1961 that makes assisted suicide illegal.
 Therefore, it was unclear whether the Society could be held accountable for assisting in suicide because of its publication.

 In 1969, a Bill was introduced into the House of Lords by Lord Raglan.
 In 1970, the House of Commons debated the issue.
 Baroness Wootton introduced a Bill to the Lords in 1976 on the matter of "passive euthanasia".

 On 10 December 1997, a vote was taken in the House of Commons on the issue of introducing a Doctor Assisted Dying Bill, proposed by Labour MP Joe Ashton.
 The bill was defeated by 234 votes to 89.

 Between 2003 and 2006, Labour peer Lord Joffe made four attempts to introduce bills that would have legalized physician-assisted suicide and voluntary euthanasia - all were rejected by Parliament.

 In June 2012, the British Medical Journal published an editorial arguing that medical organisations like the British Medical Association ought to drop their opposition to assisted dying and take a neutral stance so as to enable Parliament to debate the issue and not have what Raymond Tallis described as a "disproportionate influence on the decision".